-This RTP programme provides you with an opportunity to return to Part 1 First level registered nurse in the following areas of nursing practice: Adult, Mental Health or Learning Disability field of practice; or the Midwives part of the register.
+This RTP programme provides you with an opportunity to return to Part 1 First level registered nurse in the following areas of nursing practice: Adult, Mental Health field of practice; or the Midwives part of the register.

 Students wishing to return to the SCPHN part of the NMC register are required to enrol onto either a return to nursing or return to midwifery practice programme.
 In addition to completing the RTP Programme, students will be required to undertake additional theory and/or practice to meet proficiencies for SCPHN in their lapsed field of practice, an example of this would be health visiting in order to return to the third part of the register should this be necessary.
 This will be assessed on an individual basis.

 Further information regarding SCPHN re-registration is available on request.

 In addition, for applications to Return to Practice Nursing:

 In addition, for applications to the Return to Practice Midwifery:

 If English is not your first language, you must provide evidence of your proficiency (minimum IELTS 6.5 or TOEFL: Listening 23, Reading 23, Speaking 23, Writing 23).

 Scottish Government is currently providing funding for students who are eligible.
 This has to cover the costs associated with undertaking the programme which includes: Course fees at the University of Stirling; Placement support; Occupational Health check; Health and Safety Skills training; Uniforms; Disclosure Scotland PVG applications.
 If you wish to apply for Scottish Government funding for the programme please note this on your application form.
 The funding will be allocated to the University.

 Conditions associated with funding for Return to Practice Nursing